pslucas0212/dotNet7ForOpenShift/README.md

 Enter your Username and Password, and click the blue Login button.

 ![Login in to OCP](/images/dot05.jpg)

+When logging into the OCP console for the first time, you may offered to take a tour of the console.
+Feel free to take the tour or skip it.

+Click on the Topolog tab on the side menu bar to to see the topolog of our application.
+We can see our app has successfully deployed with the green check circle.
+On the upper right we click the arrow to open application UI in a new browser tab.
+If we click the ap

 - At this point we can log into the OCP console and see our application.